makevoid/ooyala_fb/README.md

 # Ooyala Fb

-## easilly enable Ooyala Facebook sharing
+## easilly enables meta tag creation on your ruby/rails/rack app for Ooyala Facebook sharing

 this is the code found on: http://www.ooyala.com/support/docs/facebook_sharing_sdk repackaged as a gem